 Bill waited nervously.
 Those who came kept staring at him as if they’d never seen him before.
 He was well aware that they were wondering how he managed to end up with the loveliest woman on earth.
 More than a few were likely feeling jealous right now.
 He eyed a few of them carefully.
 Their expressions were dark.
 He wondered what was taking Fleur so long.

-Bill looked down at Fleur.
-He didn’t want to admit how much he worried that Fleur didn’t want to marry him after his encounter with Fenrir.
-He smiled as she smiled up at him.
-She was looking breathtaking in her white robes.
+She looked breathtaking in her white robes.
 He even noticed the small goblin-made tiara that Auntie Muriel had lent Fleur just for the occasion.
 “You look more beautiful than I could have imagined, Fleur,” he whispered to her, gaining another brilliant smile.
-“I take thee, Fleur Isabelle Delacour, as my wedded wife.
-To have and to hold from this day forward.”
-A small tendril of red light began circling slowly around them.
-“In sickness and in health, for richer or poorer, so long as we both shall live.”
+“I take thee, Fleur Isabelle Delacour, as my wedded wife, to have and to hold from this day forward.”
+A small tendril of red light began circling slowly around them, “In sickness and in health, for richer or poorer, for as long as we both shall live.”

 Fleur kept her eyes only on Bill.
 She was afraid that she’d run away if she didn’t.
 He was still recuperating from the battle that had taken place at Hogwarts.
-She wanted to weep over the scars that were still not healed, knowing they would likely not heal correctly.
-But he had fought bravely and she loved him, no matter what anyone else thought.
-“I take thee, William Arthur Weasley, as my wedded husband.
-To have and to hold from this day forward.”
-A small tendril of blue light began twining about the red circling about them.
-“In sickness and in health, for richer or poorer, so long as we both shall live.”
+She wanted to weep over the scars that were still not healed, knowing they would likely not heal correctly, but he had fought bravely and she loved him, no matter what anyone else thought.
+“I take thee, William Arzur Weasley, as my wedded ‘usband, to ‘ave and to ‘old from zis day forward.”
+A small tendril of blue light began twining about the red circling about them, “Een seeckness and in ‘ealth, for reecher or poorer, for as long as wee both shall live.”

-Everyone watched as the red light and blue light spun rapidly about the new couple mixing into a vibrant purple that swelled in intensity as Bill kissed Fleur.
+Everyone watched as the red light and blue light began to spin rapidly about the new couple mixing into a vibrant purple that swelled in intensity as Bill kissed Fleur.

 Most of the people stayed for the reception.
 Hermione lost count of how many times Bill and Fleur were told of the person’s surprise that their light was so even.
 Hermione had read of the effect, of course, once she had found out about it from Ginny.
 The groom would be represented by one color and the bride another.
 The light would mix at the end of the vows to indicate how much they were made for each other.
-The more splotchy, the worse the match.
-The more even, the better the match.
+The more splotches in the light meant the two people were not matched well.
+The more even and blended the light, the better the match.
 She couldn’t even see any sign of red or blue in the purple.
 She hadn’t even seen different shades of purple for that matter.
 Her eyes fell on Ron and she briefly wondered what colors they would be until she caught herself.

 “What’s the matter, Hermione?”
 Ron asked as she blushed furiously.